eldinesh/Machine-Learning/Machine Learning.md

 These algorithms are able to *learn*.
 Their performance gets better and better with each iteration, as it uncovers more hidden trends in the data.

+If image below is not properly visible, enable dark mode.

 ![Machine%20Learning%20834d8439db7f47bd9ffb5704806f9cdf/timeline2_Updated_1-01.svg](Machine%20Learning%20834d8439db7f47bd9ffb5704806f9cdf/timeline2_Updated_1-01.svg)